galacticcouncil/apps/README.md

 # Galactic Apps

-Galactic Apps monorepo is collection of views & components for seamless interaction with HydraDX & Basilisk chains.
+Collection of views & components for seamless interaction with HydraDX & Basilisk chains.

 ## Project Structure